 He comes from football royalty.

 His brother Peyton has won two Super Bowls, his father Archie played for the New Orleans Saints for 10 seasons, and his eldest brother Cooper was poised to be the most talented football player in the family but was diagnosed with a spinal disease that permanently took him off the field.
 He’s Eli Manning; the New York Giants quarterback who has been at the helm of Big Blue since 2004.
 But things are changing.
-The Giants are 2-8 on the season and head coach Ben McAdoo has decided to start Geno Smith, which would end Manning’s 210 consecutive regular season games started—second all time behind Brett Favre’s 297.
-But you can’t spell elite without “Eli,” so CASSIUS rounded up some of the most elite players from New York’s biggest Giant.
+Manning, a two-time Super Bowl winner, has officially retired from the NFL and passed the reigns to Daniel Jones.
+But you can’t spell elite without “Eli,” so CASSIUS rounded up some of the most elite moment from New York’s biggest Giant.

 Refusing to play for the Chargers